The return of the king! Messi reclaims Barcelona's Copa crown on a dream night for Koeman & Laporta | Goal.com

 The coach showed, at last, that he could guide Barcelona to victory in a big game – and an emphatic victory at that – while versatile Netherlands international De Jong proved he belongs in his favoured midfield role.

+In recent weeks, though, he had been forced back into defence because of injuries elsewhere, but, in future, that should only ever be an emergency measure.
+He just has too much to offer from an offensive perspective.

-After creating the opener for Griezmann, it was De Jong stooped to head home the second, from Jordi Alba’s expertly teased cross, before Messi took over.
+After creating the opener for Griezmann, De Jong stooped to head home the second, from Jordi Alba’s expertly teased cross, before Messi took over.

-The Argentine’s first goal recalled his 2015 solo masterpiece against Athletic, except this time he played a one-two with De Jong in the build-up.
+The attacker's first goal recalled his 2015 solo masterpiece against Athletic, except this time he played a one-two with De Jong in the build-up.

 At 33, Messi can’t do it all by himself anymore and needs team-mates on his wavelength.
-This victory was about proving to him he still has that at Barcelona.
-Not just in terms of play, but mentally too.
+This victory was about proving to him that he still has a stellar supporting cast at Barcelona; that these colleagues are not just talented, but mentally strong too.

 Barcelona have cracked in big games this season and the youngsters in the team, like Oscar Mingueza and Pedri Gonzalez, stepped up to the mark here.
-They can be the players Messi needs by his side.
+They can become the players Messi needs by his side in the coming seasons.

-The Argentine No.10 has not decided if his future lies at Barcelona beyond this summer, when his contract expires, but this victory will have increased the prospect of him staying.
+The gifted No.10 has not yet decided if his future lies at Barcelona beyond this summer, when his contract expires, but this victory will have increased the prospect of him staying.

-It showed that something is happening at Barcelona.
+It was a triumph that suggested something is brewing at Barcelona.
 They have found themselves again, even if they are not yet ready to battle with Europe’s elite, as underlined by their Champions League knockout at the hands of Paris Saint-Germain.

-This was an evening where it all went right for Barcelona, and the kind of night where the horrible moments of recent years quietly melted away, with the ticker tape fluttering into the sky and Messi holding yet another trophy.
+This, though, was an evening where it all went right for Barcelona, the kind of night where the painful defeats of recent years kind of melted away, ending with the ticker tape fluttering into the sky and Messi holding yet another trophy.

 No wonder Laporta was grinning from ear to ear beneath that mask.